 Reservations are required and maximu weight and minium age

-- Additionally, there is an option to ride your own
+restrictions may apply.
+Additionally, there is an option to ride your own

 horses along the beach.
 Visitors who would like to ride the shoreline with their own horses need to contact the ranger station at 904-251-2320.
 Daily capacity limits may apply.